Advocating for the Canadian immunocompromised community.

 Targeted infection control measures to protect immunocompromised patients.

-Easier and more equitable access for prophylactic and therapeutic options for COVID-19 and other potential infectious diseases or pandemic pathogen.
+Easier and more equitable access for prophylactic and therapeutic options for infectious diseases.

 The Position Paper